letsencrypt/cp-cps/CP-CPS.md

 ### 9.12.1 Procedure for amendment

 This CP/CPS is reviewed at least annually and may be reviewed more frequently.
-Amendments are made by posting an updated version of the CP/CPS to the online repository.
+Amendments are made by posting an updated version of this CP/CPS to the online repository.
 Controls are in place that are designed to reasonably ensure that this CP/CPS is not amended and published without the prior authorization of the ISRG PMA.

 ### 9.12.2 Notification mechanism and period